-Solder the receiver ground wire to the GND pad below R3.
+Solder the receiver ground wire to the GND pad below R6.
 In a typical cable, the ground wire will be black or brown.

-If your receiver requires 5v power (most receivers except for Spektrum Satellite), solder its power wire to the 5v pad that is beneath T3 and next to SP.
+If your receiver requires 5v power (most receivers except for Spektrum Satellite), solder its power wire to the 5v pad that is beneath T6.
 In a typical cable, the power wire will be red or orange.